HuangStanley050/super-duper-parakeet/content/blog/aws-dynamoDB-p2/index.md

 Example 2: 16 eventually consistent read per second for 12kb each

 Result: (16 / 2) \* (12 / 4) = 24 RCU

+Example 3: 10 strong consistent read per second for 6kb each

+Result (10 \* 8) / 4 = 20RCU ( need to round up 6 to 8, increment of 4kb)